netboxlabs/orb-agent/docs/config_samples.md

 ```

 ### Custom Drivers
-You can specify community or custom NAPALM drivers using the env variable `INSTALL_DRIVERS_PATH`.
+To specify community or custom NAPALM drivers, use the environment variable `INSTALL_DRIVERS_PATH`.
 Ensure that the required files are placed in the mounted volume (`/opt/orb`).

 Mounted folder example:
 ```sh